Maetzi87/weather-chart-card/README.md

 # Original + Ability to hide UV
 The original is no longer maintained, thats why I try to modify it myself.
 No guarantees, repository is in Beta-State since this is my first try of forking something.

-The only change for now is that I added the ability to hide the UV-index, since it annoyed me.
+The only change for now is that I added the ability to hide the UV-index, because it annoyed me.
 I don't know much about programming, I simply implemented the commit of headsoft_mikhail and it works for now.

 Credits to headsoft_mikhail.
 (You're welcome to tell me, how to make a link out of the name)